Serving Galveston's Jewish Families Since 1900

 Mailing Address:

-The CBJ Cemetery Fund support the efforts of the Cemetery Board to maintain the cemetery’s infrastructure including driveways, sidewalks, curbing, fencing, gates, water lines and landscape.
-This spring we completed the restoration on the front fence and gate.
+The CBJ Cemetery Maintenance Fund supports the efforts of the Cemetery Board to maintain and enhance the cemetery’s infrastructure, including driveways, sidewalks, curbing, fencing, gates, water lines, and landscape.

 Restoration of the front wall